 How to get to Ravello

-Unlike the majority of towns on the Amalfi Coast, Ravello is not located by the sea.
-To get to this beautiful cliff top town you'll need to leave the SS163 between Amalfi and Minori, and head in and upland for about 3 kilometer.
+Unlike the majority of towns on Italy's Amalfi Coast, Ravello is not located by the sea.
+To get to this beautiful cliff-top town you'll need to leave the SS163 between Amalfi and Minori and head in and upland for about 3 kilometers.

-Alternatively, you can reach Ravello by making your way down the Chiunzi pass (which you can access from the A3 motorway, exiting at Angri).
+Alternatively, you can reach Ravello by making your way down the Chiunzi pass, which you can access from the A3 motorway from Naples, exiting at Angri.

-For more detailed information: How to get to the Amalfi Coast
+For more detailed directions and information on how to get from the Naples airport to Ravello: How to get to the Amalfi Coast

 Beauty comes naturally to Ravello, just like its love of art and music.

-For centuries, the irresistible allure of Ravello's stately villas and cliff edge gardens have been attracting the world's greatest artists to the tiny town perched high above the bay of Maiori: musicians such as Wagner, Grieg, Rostropovich, Toscanini, Bernstein; painters like Escher, Turner and Mirò; and writers the caliber of D.H Lawrence, Forster and Virginia Wolf all spent time here.
+For centuries, the irresistible allure of Ravello's stately villas and cliff-edge gardens have been attracting the world's greatest artists to the tiny Italian town perched high above the bay of Maiori: musicians such as Wagner, Grieg, Rostropovich, Toscanini, Bernstein; painters like Escher, Turner and Mirò; and writers the caliber of Boccaccio, D.H Lawrence, Gore Vidal, and Virginia Wolf all spent time here.

-Wonderfully aristocratic, devastatingly beautiful, Ravello patiently awaits the traveler who, from the Amalfi Coast's seaside fishing villages decides to make his way up to the town, perched on a great spur of rock, some 350meters above the sea.
+Wonderfully aristocratic, devastatingly beautiful, Ravello patiently awaits the traveler who, from the Amalfi Coast's seaside fishing villages decides to make his way up to the town, perched on a great spur of rock, some 350 meters above the Mediterranean Sea.

-Constructed on the site of a settlement believed to have been built by a Roman colony fleeing from the barbarian invasions; in the 9th century Ravello became the elected refuge of a group of noble families from Amalfi, who had rebelled against the authority of the Doge.
+Constructed on the site of a settlement believed to have been built by a Roman colony fleeing from the barbarian invasions, Ravello became the elected refuge of a group of noble families from Amalfi who had rebelled against the authority of the Doge in the 9th century.

-The town's decline coincided with the Norman conquest and over the ensuing centuries the population of Ravello, which in 1200 had been circa 36.000, diminished to such an extent that in 1800 the town was aggregated with the diocese of Amalfi.
+The town's decline coincided with the Norman conquest and over the ensuing centuries the population of Ravello, which in the 12th century had been circa 25,000, diminished to such an extent that in 1800 the town was aggregated with the diocese of Amalfi.

 However drastic, its change in fortunes failed to impair the town's charm and, if anything, conserved it, making Ravello the chosen destination of inspiration-seeking intellectuals, artists, and celebrities from every corner of the globe.